Nail Technology Schools in Tennessee

 Since Tennessee has such a big tourism industry, you can work with local residents and tourists from all over the world.
 If you work at a resort spa in a vacation town or major city, you could help travelers relax and look great.
-At a walk-in salon, you never know who youll see or what kind of nail care theyll want.
-Between 2014 and 2024, job openings for nail technicians may jump 15% in Tennessee (O*Net, 2016).
-The average salary for a Tennessee nail technician is $26,580 per year (Bureau of Labor Statistics, 2016).
+At a walk-in salon, you never know who you'll see or what kind of nail care they'll want.
+Between 2016 and 2026, job openings for nail technicians may jump 25% in Tennessee (CareerOneStop, 2020).
+The average salary for a Tennessee nail technician is $22,890 per year (Bureau of Labor Statistics, 2020).

 One job option for a nail technologist involves offering manicures, pedicures, silk wraps, acrylic nails, and gel nails in a nail salon.
 Additional job options include working in a hair salon or day spa.
 A nail technologist may also open a mobile grooming company of their own.
 Trained Tennessee nail technologists have a rosy job outlook according to the job numbers.